janwilmans/OpenCanary/README.md

 ## Script descriptions, in default order of application

-- `parse_gcc.py` and `parse_merge.py`, transform raw compiler output into 'structured CSV'
+- `parse_gcc.py` and `parse_msvc.py`, transform raw compiler output into 'structured CSV'
 - `oc_cpp_issues.py`, uses raw text search to identify common C++ problems
 - `tr_interest_cv.py`, an example interest filter, to filter out lines we are not going to fix, MSVC warning example.
 - `tr_interest_vc.py`, another much simpler example
-- `tr_customize_cs.py`, this script can assign the 'Component' column to group by or files issues later, MSVC example
+- `tr_customize_cs.py`, this script can assign the 'Component' column to group by or files issues later, MSVC example.
 - `tr_customize_vc.py`, another example, not MSVC specific, in this step it is also possible to change the display and URL paths
 - `apply_team_priorities.py`, assigns the priority field, **should be customized** based on your preferences
 - `apply_low_hanging_fruit.py`, overrides priorities for types of issue that occur less then 20 times (customizable threshold)